 Our Stewardship Plan is our core management plan for Ennerdale which has guided and directed us since 2006.

-The group met in late June 2011 at the Ennerdale Scout Centre and spent the morning providing feedback on the Partnerships achievements and where our priorities should be over the next 5 years.
+The group met previously in June 2011 at the Ennerdale Scout Centre and spent the morning providing feedback on the Partnerships achievements and where our priorities should be over the next 5 years.
 The afternoon was spent outside with a field visit to Heckbarley to discuss the future of this area after all the conifer has been cleared.

 To try and tease out the key points and issues the replies to each question have been converted into a word cloud.
 The clouds give greater prominence to words that appear more frequently in the source text by making those words larger and differently coloured.
 You can also read the full report.